hyphanet/plugin-WebOfTrust/STYLE.md

   easier than filing a bugtracker entry which explains it.
   Stuff which needs not be fixed before a release but would be good to fix someday is documented with `TODO: ...`.
-  FIXMEs and TODOs may be suffixed with `Bug:`, `Code quality:`, `Performance:`, `Usability:` such as e.g. `FIXME: Bug: ...` to ease locating work which affects a particular of those categories.
+  FIXMEs and TODOs should if possible be prefixed with `Bug:`, `Code quality:`, `Performance:`, `Usability:` such as e.g. `FIXME: Bug: ...` to ease locating work which affects a particular one of those categories.
   Multiple such prefixes may be concatenated.

 - WoT's source code contains very much documentation.
 That shall stay as is.